 A: Doctors of Chiropractic (DCs) care for patients of all ages, with a variety of health conditions.
-DCs are especially well known for their expertise in caring for patients with back pain, neck pain and headaches…particularly with their highly skilled manipulations or chiropractic adjustments.
-They also care for patients with a wide range of injuries and disorders of the musculoskeletal system, involving the muscles, ligaments and joints.
-These painful conditions often involve or impact the nervous system, which can cause referred pain and dysfunction distant to the region of injury.
+DCs are especially well known for their expertise in caring for patients with back pain, neck pain, and headaches…particularly with their highly skilled manipulations or chiropractic adjustments.
+They also care for patients with a wide range of injuries and disorders of the musculoskeletal system, involving the muscles, ligaments, and joints.
+These painful conditions often involve or impact the nervous system, which can cause referred pain and dysfunction distant from the region of injury.
 The benefits of chiropractic care extend to general health issues, as well, since our body structure affects our overall function.
 DCs also counsel patients on diet, nutrition, exercise, healthy habits, and occupational and lifestyle modification.

 Q: How do I select a doctor of chiropractic?

 A: One of the best ways to locate a doctor of chiropractic (DC) near you by using Find a Doctor.
 You can also select a DC is by getting a referral from a friend, family member, colleague, or another health care provider.

 Q: Is chiropractic treatment safe?